top of page

 -General Solutions

-To fight discomfort, bike rentals opt for cheap wide, and thick padded saddles for short and comfortable rides.
-The drawback of cheap padding foam is that they are too soft at the start and will compress after a short while.
-To compensate for this, two rear springs are added.
-But they suspend the upper body and not the sit bones (and tissues) connecting the rider to the saddle.
-This cheap general solution works well for bike rental companies but not for the rider.
+To combat discomfort, bike rentals choose inexpensive wide and thick padded saddles for brief and comfortable rides.
+However, the cheap padding foam tends to be too soft and compresses too easily.
+To address this, two rear springs might be added.
+These springs support the upper body but not the sit bones (and tissues) connecting the rider to the saddle.
+This cost-effective general solution is beneficial for bike rental companies in the short term, but not for the rider in the long run.

-Around 10 years ago, I experimented with a full-grain leather saddle from a well-known British manufacturer.
-At first, it sounds great that a natural material would 'mold' to your rear end after a (literally) hard break-in period.
-I went through this painful experience, and never ever got used to it afterwards.
-The reason was neither the shape nor the material, but the rivets which I felt under my shorts, the cracking leather after one (!) severe rainfall even with optional saddle protection.
-Maybe I misunderstood this 'molding' of the leather but even after a break-in period, I was unable to ride without padded bike shorts.
-If the saddle was too hard or my butt too sensitive, may the reader decide.
-This leather saddle was not only expensive but heavy, with a tad under 600 grams roughly 1/2 of the weight of my 1200 grams Scandium alloy bike frame!
+About a decade ago, I tried out a full-grain leather saddle from a renowned British manufacturer.
+Initially, the idea of a natural material conforming to your shape after a tough break-in period seemed appealing.
+I endured this uncomfortable phase but never adjusted to it.
+The issue wasn't the shape or material, but the rivets I felt through my shorts, and the leather cracked after just one heavy rain, even with optional saddle protection.
+Perhaps I misunderstood the 'molding' concept, but even after breaking it in, I couldn't ride without padded bike shorts.
+Whether the saddle was too hard or my rear too sensitive, I'll leave to the reader's judgment.
+This leather saddle was not only costly but also heavy, weighing just under 600 grams—nearly half the weight of my 1200-gram Scandium alloy bike frame!

 There should be a better individual solution for me out there.